vintagedaddyo/MyBB_Theme_Cerulean/README.md

 Cerulean v1.3
 » About:

-This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name found here: https://github.com/vintagedaddyo/MyBB_ACP_Style_Cerulean (for both of the Cerise and Cerulean ACP styles are included in such)
+This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name.

+That ACP Style can be found here: https://github.com/vintagedaddyo/MyBB_ACP_Style_Cerulean (for both of the Cerise and Cerulean ACP styles are included in such)

 Theme uses Font-Awesome version: 4.7.0